wp-plugins/inline-attachments/readme.txt

 1. If activated, Inline Attachments displays all attachments of a post inside the post edit screen

 == Upgrade Notice ==
+= 0.9.4 =
+* Added localization and German translation
 = 0.9.3 =
 * Added ajax-saving of attachments order and input fields on change = 0.9.2 =